MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-B-Loans-Purchases-Other-Operations/part-1416-Emergency-Agricultural-Disaster-Assistance-Programs/subpart-A-General-Provisions-Supplemental-Agricultural-Disaster-Assistance-Programs/section-1416.3.md

 (3) Partnership of citizens of the United States; or

-(4) Corporation, limited liability corporation, or other farm organizational structure organized under State law.
+(4) Corporation, limited liability company, or other organizational structure organized under State law.

+[79 FR 21097, Apr.
+14, 2014, as amended at 83 FR 49463, Oct.
+2, 2018]